arsyiadlani/End-to-End-Bank-Stocks-Forecasting/README.md

 ## E. Project Deployment

-We deployed the model that has been built using streamlit and Heroku as a platform as a service for our deployment model.
+We deployed the model that has been built using streamlit and Heroku as a platform as a service for our model deployment.

 - Model Deployment: https://forecast-indonesianbankstocks.herokuapp.com/
 - App Description Video: https://youtu.be/tarQsQ_AGmE